dreamcatcher-tech/network/Inbox/2024-01-05 1426 noschema mapping git functions to artifact functions.md

 Tension - maybe the commit message should list things in tension when it runs ? or register with the procman to ensure it will eventually get served, where procman is a folder tree system that mirrors the fs, but is used to supervise execution that is owed.
 ?
 Staging area - represents things about to be committed.

+Branch - this is a process - any area that has a running execution occurs in a branch.
+Executions can span many commits, but they are recoverable from the point of the last commit.
+The fact that the branch exists says it is still running.